kiliankoe/versammlungen-in-dresden/README.md

 This is a bot to automatically post new public assemblies listed on [dresden.de](https://www.dresden.de/de/rathaus/dienstleistungen/versammlungsuebersicht.php) to [Mastodon](https://dresden.network/@VersammlungenInDresden).

-The bot is run via cron-scheduled GitHub Actions every hour for normal updates and once a day to boost posts for assemblies happening on the same day.
+The bot is run via cron-scheduled GitHub Actions every hour for normal updates (during the daytime) and once a day to boost posts for assemblies happening on the same day.

+Got any feedback or suggestions?
+Feel free to open an issue, send a pull request or contact [me on Mastodon](https://chaos.social/@kilian).

+## Setup

 To install dependencies: